Welcome to our Frequently Asked Shipping Questions!

 Is there an extra fee if I ship a cargo to a tradeshow or a tradeshow’s warehouse?

 Yes, there is a fee/special carrier for shipping into a tradeshow and you should notify us if your cargo is going to or coming from a tradeshow as it will require a special handling from the carrier.
+Please note that GCA is currently not delivering to tradeshows unless we can ship via courier (FedEx or UPS).
+Note that there are specialized carriers who handle tradeshows.

 Are there guaranteed pickups?